-Individuals who are competent may object to treatment or transportation by EMS personnel.
+Individuals who have capacity may object to treatment or transportation by EMS personnel.
 MCL 333.20969 "If emergency medical services personnel, exercising professional judgment, determine that the individual's condition makes the individual incapable of competently objecting to treatment or transportation, emergency medical services may provide treatment or transportation despite the individual's objection unless the objection is expressly based on the individual's religious beliefs."

-1. Definition
+1. Definitions

-- A. "Competent individual": - a.
-One who is awake, oriented, and is capable of understanding the circumstances of the current situation. - b.
-Does not appear to be under the influence of alcohol, drugs or other mind altering substances or circumstances that may interfere with mental functioning. - c.
+- A. An individual who has capacity to make medical decisions is: - a.
+One who is awake, oriented, and capable of the following: - 1.
+Comprehend their condition and the risks/benefits of treatment versus no treatment. - 2.
+Appreciate the nature and severity of their illness/injury. - 3.
+Rationalize their decision in a logical and linear manner. - 4.
+Express a decision. - b.
+Does not appear to be under the influence of alcohol, drugs, or other mind-altering substances or circumstances that appear to be interfering with mental functioning. - c.
 Is not a clear danger to self or others. - d.
-Is 18 years of age or older, or an emancipated minor. - B. "Emancipated Minor" is one who is married, is a parent, or has been granted emancipation by the court.
+Is 18 years of age or older, or an emancipated minor. - B. "Emancipated Minor" is one who is married, is on active duty with the Armed Forces of the United States or has been granted emancipation by the court. - C. "Contact online medical control" means one or more of the following: - a.
+For permission to perform a procedure or administer a medication (on-line order). - b.
+For direct and immediate access to medical consultation to seek advice.

-2. Procedure for Competent Individual Refusing Care or Transport
+2. Procedure for an individual who has capacity to Refuse Care or Transport

-- A. All patients with signs or symptoms of illness or injury shall be offered assessment, medical treatment and transport by EMS. - B. Clearly explain the nature of the illness/injury and the need for emergency care or transportation. - C. Explain possible complications that may develop without proper care or transportation. - D. For individuals with signs or symptoms of serious or potentially fatal illness or injury, consider contacting medical control. - E. Request that the individual sign an EMS Refusal Form.
-If the individual refuses to sign the EMS Refusal Form, attempt to obtain signatures of witnesses (family, bystanders, public safety personnel). - F. Document assessment and complete approved EMS Refusal Form. - G. Inform the individual that if they change their mind and desire evaluation, treatment, and/or transport to a hospital, to re-contact the emergency medical services system or seek medical attention. - 3.
-Procedure for the Individual Incapable of Competently Objecting to Treatment or Transportation - A. Contact medical control as soon as practical and follow applicable treatment protocol.
+- A. All patients with signs or symptoms of illness or injury shall be offered assessment, medical treatment, and transport by EMS. - B. Clearly explain the nature of the illness/injury and the need for emergency care or transportation. - C. Explain possible complications that may develop without proper care or transportation.

+- D. For individuals with signs or symptoms of serious or potentially fatal illness or injury, contact online medical control for consultation. - E. Request that the individual sign an EMS Refusal Form.
+If the individual refuses to sign the EMS Refusal Form, attempt to obtain signatures of witnesses (family, bystanders, public safety personnel). - F. Document assessment, including capacity and risks of refusal, and complete approved EMS Refusal Form. - G. Inform the individual that if they change their mind and desire evaluation, treatment, and/or transport to a hospital, to re-contact the emergency medical services system or seek medical attention.

+3. Procedure for the Individual who does not have the capacity to object to Treatment or Transportation